Gisi Fleischmann: Life

-Fleischmann worked for a number of Jewish organizations.
+Fleischmann was born on 21 January 1892 in Pozsony, Kingdom of Hungary, Austria-Hungary (today Bratislava, Slovakia).
+She worked for a number of Jewish organizations.
 She founded the Slovakia chapter of the Women's International Zionist Organization and served on the executive committee of Histadrut in Slovakia.
 She was also a representative of the Joint Distribution Committee.

 On 4 September 1939, her brother, the lawyer Gustav Fischer, was beaten to death in Bratislava.
 His wife, Lili, committed suicide shortly thereafter.

 The Holocaust

 At Rabbi Weissmandl's initiative, the Working Group was also responsible for the ambitious but ill-fated Europa Plan which would have seen large numbers of European Jews rescued from the Nazi and Fascist murderers.
 An agreement was negotiated with the Nazis in late 1942 and one to two million dollars ransom was required to stop most transports.
 The Germans asked for a 10% down payment.
 As part of Gisi Fleischmann's duties, she met several times in Hungary with Jewish leaders, and also attempted to enlist support from Saly Mayer, the Swiss representative of the JOINT (Joint Distribution Committee), and Hechalutz representatives in order to raise money to pay the ransom.
 Nothing came of it, reportedly because Sally Mayer was unwilling to provide the down-payment since currency transfer to Nazis was illegal.
 Another opinion is that Heinrich Himmler intervened in August 1943.
 Unfortunately, the down payment was never made.

-The Working Group also played a central role in the distribution of the Auschwitz Report in spring of 1944 written by Slovakian Jews Rudolf Vrba and Alfred Wetzler.
+The Working Group also played a central role in the distribution of the Auschwitz Report in spring of 1944 written by Slovak Jews Rudolf Vrba and Alfred Wetzler.
 Rabbi Weissmandl's version ultimately reached George Mantello in Switzerland via Budapest.
 He immediately published the report's summary.
 That triggered a major Swiss grass-roots protest in the Swiss press, churches and streets.
 It was a major factor leading to President Roosevelt, Winston Churchill and others threatening Hungary's regent Horthy with post-war retribution if he did not immediately stop the transports.
 This significantly influenced Horthy to stop the transports.
 At the time, about 12,000 Jews per day were transported from Hungary to Auschwitz.
 Consequently, Raoul Wallenberg was able to go to Budapest, where he and diplomats like Carl Lutz, Angelo Rotta, and others rescued large numbers of Jews.